Norm of reciprocity: Sustainable Healthy Relationships (R-Model)

 The R-Model was developed by Andrew Boyton as a theory sustainable healthy relationships with reciprocal elements at its core.
 The theory explains the need for reciprocity is necessary for the relationship to be sustainable and health.
 Without reciprocity the relationship is considered less sustainable and less healthy.
 R-Model proposes the need for balance and alignment in a relationship, and with balance there can be even growth in the relationship.
-A notable R-Model collaborator with Boyton is Jericho McClellan, now recognised as a co-author.
-Since 2023, Jericho has been influential in the deeper development of the Vital-base and the validation and inclusion of several new reciprocal elements including Closure and Containment.
+A previous R-Model collaborator with Boyton was Jericho McClellan.

 Because reciprocation is essential for maintaining sustainable, healthy relationships, reciprocation means that both parties in the relationship are giving freely.
 The reciprocal elements that are given freely, are offered without the expectation of reciprocation.

 Whilst balance is required for health and sustainability, the R-Model theory proposes the need for "connected autonomy" and a focus on health, an example of how the R-Model could be used is to understand the nature of "tit for tat" games, and use the R-Model to break the cycle of "tit for tat" which requires conscious effort, self-awareness, and a commitment to improving the quality of your relationships.
-It often involves choosing compassion, consideration, and co-constructive communication over reactive and retaliatory behavior.
+It often involves choosing compassion, consideration, and co-constructive communication over reactive and retaliatory behaviour.

 When used as a diagnostic tool, the R-Model offers a profound awareness of how withholding reciprocity as a form of punishment within a relationship can be inherently destructive.
 In the intricate web of human relationships, reciprocity plays a fundamental role in nurturing trust and maintaining equilibrium.
 When one party chooses to withhold reciprocity in response to perceived slights or transgressions, it sets off a chain reaction of negativity, eroding the very foundations (Vital-Base) of the relationship.
-This withholding not only perpetuates a cycle of resentment (Victim) and retaliation (Viciousness) but also obstructs Vitality being channeled into the co-constructive communication necessary for resolving conflicts and fostering growth.
-By highlighting the destructive nature of this behavior, the R-Model underscores the importance of Communication, Compassion, and constructive responses as alternatives to the detrimental path of negative reciprocity.
+This withholding not only perpetuates a cycle of resentment (Victim) and retaliation (Viciousness) but also obstructs Vitality being channelled into the co-constructive communication necessary for resolving conflicts and fostering growth.
+By highlighting the destructive nature of this behaviour, the R-Model underscores the importance of Communication, Compassion, and Cooperation as constructive responses as alternatives to the detrimental path of negative reciprocity.
 It encourages individuals to recognise that withholding reciprocity often exacts a heavy toll on the well-being of a relationship, ultimately hindering its potential for mutual growth and connection.

 The R-Model is a biopsychosocial model, a class of trans-disciplinary models which look at the interconnection between biology, psychology, and socio-environmental factors.
 It was first developed to understand the nature of relationship in the environment and discipline of group therapy.
 The initial model was influenced by works from Eric Berne, John Bowlby and George Kohlrieser.